Baudo guan: Classification

 Its closest living relatives are the Band-tailed Guan (Penelope argyrotis), Cauca Guan (Penelope perspicax), Dusky-legged Guan (Penelope obscura), White-crested Guan (Penelope pileata) and the White-browed Guan (Penelope jacucaca).
 All of these species can also be found in South America, ranging between Columbia and Brazil.

 It was previously considered a subspecies of the Andean Guan, but discovery of overlapping populations in western Colombia and southwest Ecuador with no evidence for introgression has led to specific treatment more recently.

 The scientific name commemorates the United States naturalist James Orton.

 Conservation

 In Ecuador the species is protected by law.

 Many areas inhabited by the species are poorly known so a first priority for conservation has been implementing population monitoring programs and surveying areas of its habitat.
-This allows the identification of regions which are poorly protected at the moment and ma help extend protected areas in Nariño and Esmeraldas.
+This allows the identification of regions which are poorly protected at the moment and may help extend protected areas in Nariño and Esmeraldas.